nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-After you are **done editing**, _press the Enter key_ on your keyboard to bring your cursor back to the command box.
+After you are done editing, _press the Enter key_ on your keyboard to **confirm your changes**, and bring your cursor back to the command box.

 <div></div>